x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-insights/alert-policy-and-its-configuration.md

 #### Edit custom policy

-To edit an alert of the type **domain loop**, perform the following steps:
+To edit a policy of the **custom** alert type, perform the following steps:

 1. On the left navigation pane of the new EAC, select **Mail flow** > **Alert policies**.
 1. Select the policy that you want to edit, and click on it.